lifuguan/ObjectDetection/README.md

-ObjectDetection , serial communication and data process in Manifold (DJI).
+ObjectDetection, serial communication and data process in Manifold (DJI).

 (Solution for RoboMaster 2018 summer camp)